Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Introduction

 In this work, we present a two-ququart quantum processor using $^{171}$Yb$^{+}$ ions with the quadrupole clock transition at 435.5 nm used for efficient qudit encoding.
-This transition is widely used in metrology~\cite{Tamm2000,Kersale2016,Leute2016,Kolachevsky2018} and recently has been proposed for robust qubit encoding with ytterbium ions~\cite{ZalivakoSemerikov2021}.
+This transition is widely used in metrology~\cite{Tamm2000,Kersale2016,Leute2016,Kolachevsky2018}, and it has been recently proposed for robust qubit encoding with ytterbium ions~\cite{ZalivakoSemerikov2021}.
 Here we extend this idea for encoding qudits.
-We demonstrate the realization of the full set of quantum gates required for implementing algorithms: single-qudit with fidelities ranges from $83\%$ to $89\%$ and two-qudit operations with $65\pm4\%$ fidelity.
-To the best of our knowledge, this is the first multiqudit processor based on $^{171}$Yb$^{+}$ ions with optical qudits.
+We demonstrate the realization of the full set of quantum gates required for implementing algorithms, which consists of single-qudit gates with fidelities ranges from $83\%$ to $89\%$ and the two-qubit operation with $65\pm4\%$ fidelity.
+We note that a single two-qudit Mølmer–Sørensen (MS) gate acting on $|0\rangle$ and $|1\rangle$ states in both ions is sufficient to complete a full two-ququart gate set.
+Although it is possible to add more two-qudit operations acting on other qudit states to the gate set, it is unnecessary from point of view of universality while would significantly complicate a calibration process.
+To the best of our knowledge, our work present the first results on manipulating multiqudit system based on $^{171}$Yb$^{+}$ ions with optical qudits.

-Our work is organized as follows.
-In Sec.~\ref{sec:optqudit}, we present a concept of optical ion qudit based on ytterbium ion.
-Sec.~\ref{sec:setup} describes the developed quantum processor.
-In Sec.~\ref{sec:results}, results of the system benchmarking are given.
-We summarize our results and conclude in Sec.~\ref{sec:conclusions}.